-The directors' actions are also guided by ENGIE's core values: Bold, Open, Caring and Demanding, which help define the Energy Supply UK companies' strategies and targets.
+The directors' actions are also guided by ENGIE Ways of Leading (EWOL): Safety & Integrity, One ENGIE, Accountability, Trust, Care.
+This help define the Energy Supply UK companies' strategies and targets.

 The directors monitor the performance of the Energy Supply UK companies' against annual objectives.